knative/docs/docs/eventing/event-mesh.md

 ## Knative Event Mesh

-One of the key APIs in Knative Eventing are the `Broker` and `Trigger` APIs, which basically define an Event Mesh as described above:
+The above mentioned _event brokers_ are directly mapping to a key API in Knative Eventing: The `Broker` API offers a discoverable endpoint for event ingress and the `Trigger` API completes the offering with its event delivery capabilities.
+With these APIs Knative Eventing offers an Event Mesh as defined above:

 ![Raw Trace](images/mesh.png)